peaktwilight/linear-algebra-calculator/README.md

 4. **If you want to practice**: Try the example exercises and problem recognition quiz to test your understanding.

+## About the Author

+This calculator was created by Doruk as a personal project for the Linear Algebra (LAG) module at the University of Applied Sciences and Arts Northwestern Switzerland (FHNW).
+It was designed to help students understand and solve complex linear algebra problems through an intuitive interface with detailed explanations.

 ## License

 MIT

+---

+© 2025 Doruk | FHNW Linear Algebra Module